Sauble Beach, Ontario: Education

 There is only one school in town under the Bluewater District School Board.
 Amabel-Sauble Community School was built in 1995 as an experiment in joint ownership between the board and the Township of Amabel (now part of South Bruce Peninsula); the school provides primary curriculum from Jr. Kindergarten to Grade 8.
 The closest secondary school is Peninsula Shores District School in Wiarton, Ontario.
 There are no Roman Catholic schools in town; the closest schools with the Bruce-Grey Catholic District School Board are in Port Elgin, Ontario, and Owen Sound, Ontario.
-The closest post-secondary institution is Georgian College's Owen Sound, Ontario, campus.
+The closest post-secondary institution is Georgian College's Owen Sound campus.

 Politics

-Sauble Beach is represented by two councillors for Wards 1 and 3 on the Town Council for South Bruce Peninsula in Wiarton, Ontario.
+Sauble Beach is represented by two councillors for Wards 1 and 3 on the Town Council for South Bruce Peninsula in Wiarton.
 There has been friction between the Town of South Bruce and the Saugeen First Nation because of continuing land claims in the Sauble Beach area.
 A settlement was mediated in 2014 but was subsequently rejected by South Bruce, leading to a lawsuit against the Town, to be heard in court no earlier than 2018.
 There has also been conflict regarding environmental protection of sensitive dunes and protected species that are located on the beach.
 Local residents and members of the Saugeen Ojibway Nation protested plans to alter the dunes in December 2020.
 One resident asked for a judicial review of the work.

 Provincially and federally, the area is part of the riding of Bruce—Grey—Owen Sound.